seandough3rty/SpellIt/README.md

    composer install
    ```

-1. Setup app/config/parameters.yml
+1. Part way through composer install, you will be prompted for database parameters, setup app/config/parameters.yml

    ```
-   You can contact me via email for the database credentials.
-See the file labeled 'Contact Info' in our shared Google Drive folder.
+   You can find the database credentials in our shared Google Drive folder in a file labeled 'Database Parameters'.
    ```

 1. Install and front end components